tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/2-functions-as-values.md

 (ingredient: I.Ingredient) => boolean
 ```

-Which matches the sginature of `isWheat`.
+Which matches the signature of `isWheat`.
 The function body then contains
 the same steps as before:

 1. Define an empty array that serves as the output container.